-Twitch is home to millennials who are the largest target audience out there.
-What’s important, it’s millennials who have the biggest impact on the market of all age groups.
+Twitch is home to millennials, the most prominent target audience there.
+Millennials have the biggest impact on the market of all age groups.

 Twitch audience is socially conscious and passionate about important causes.
-They’re all for advertising on the platform to support their favourite broadcasters and charity initiatives.
+They’re all for advertising on the platform to support their favorite broadcasters and charity initiatives.

-- 82% of Twitch users believe that sponsorships are good for gaming and help their favorite streamers achieve success
+- 76% of Twitch users believe that sponsorships are good for gaming and help their favorite streamers achieve success

 - 80% of Twitch users are open to brands sponsoring gamers and teams

-With 68% of gamers open to brands supporting their favourite streamers, influencer marketing in gaming industry has a massive potential.
+With 68% of gamers open to brands supporting their favorite Twitch streamers, influencer marketing in the gaming industry has massive potential.

-There’s many ways for brands to cooperate with streamers.
+There are many ways for brands to cooperate with popular streamers through influencer marketing.

-When a brand is mentioned on stream, spectators react right away.
+When brands are mentioned in live videos, spectators react right away.

-There’s more than 2 million content creators on Twitch of which 10% account for 95% of views.
-If you feel like this platform is your way to go, tracking Twitch influencers can help you:
+There are more than 2 million Twitch content creators, of which 10% account for 95% of views.
+If you feel like this platform is your way to go, tracking Twitch influencers can help: